etc/nesta-plugin-maldini/README.md

 #### 0.0.2 ####

 - Add support for DOI field, formatting as URI *iff* there is no URL field.
-- Provide methods for citing page or section numbers, modeled on [biblatex][biblatex] syntax.
 - Provide methods for simultaneously citing multiple entries, modeled on [biblatex][biblatex] syntax.

 #### 0.1 ####